gsblinkhorn/CatBot/README.md

 2 - Initialize your config file (Bot params, email params, mailing list)

-3 - Execute the driver.py file.
+3 - Run the driver.py file.

 Print-outs should appear in the terminal as the program executes.
 Upon successful completion, the email should be received by all addresses in your TO list.
 The program will terminate after successfully sending the email.

-## Raspberry Pi as a Dedicated Computer
+## Set Script to Run Automatically
 This script can be setup to run automatically on any computer with a reliable internet connection.
-Rather than use my laptop, I took this as an opportuntiy to get and learn how to use a Raspberry Pi.
-After setting up the Raspbian OS, I cloned the Github repository and tried using Cron to execute my python driver.py file at a given time - the command failed to  execute properly despite numerous changes made to it, but I eventually found a work-around.
 Rather than execute the driver file directly (python /path/to/file/driver.py), I created a bash script called job.sh that the crontab command executes instead (crontab command : * * * * * ~/job.sh).

-### job.sh - Pulls latest source code and executes
+### job.sh - Automatically trigger this script with a cron job
-#!/bin/sh

-python --version
+#!/usr/bin/env bash

-cd /path/to/local/repo/Cat-Bot
+cd ~/CatBot

-git pull origin master

-python /path/to/local/repo/Cat-Bot/driver.py

-### Trouble-shooting
-- Make sure Python 3 is your default Python.
-You can change the python version system-wide ([Instructions here](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux))
-- Change permissions of job.sh so that it is an executable file
-- appending ">> /path/to/log/driver.log" to the command in job.sh will redirect the output of the program to a log file which can be reviewed for error messages if it fails to execute properly
+python3 driver.py